 Face veils are a successful souvenir for several reasons.
 First of all, they can easily be produced for both low and high prices.
-They may be lavishly decorated with real (even antique) coins and handmade beadwork or embroidery; a handicraft done by local women, to improve local business.
-Or they can be more simple with fake coins or machine made tassels.
+They may be lavishly decorated with real (even antique) coins and handmade beadwork or embroidery; a handicraft executed by local women that may improve local business.
+Or they can be more simple with fake coins or machine-made tassels.

 Besides this, antique or used veils are also valued as testimony of the hard and very different life in the desert with extremely personal elements sewn to the veils like amulets, collected charms or self made beadwork.
 These objects are telling stories of weddings, illnesses and fears in a very different world, but the idea of different amulets sewn to the garment on important occasions is almost like charm bracelets so cherished in the West.